MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/bitwise-query/$bitsAllClear.md

 [!INCLUDE[MongoDB (vCore)](~/reusable-content/ce-skilling/azure/includes/cosmos-db/includes/appliesto-mongodb-vcore.md)]

-The `$bitsAllClear` operator is used to match documents where all the bit positions specified in a bitmask are clear (i.e., 0).
+The `$bitsAllClear` operator is used to match documents where all the bit positions specified in a bitmask are clear (that is, 0).
 This operator is useful in scenarios where you need to filter documents based on specific bits being unset in a binary representation of a field.

 ## Syntax